Let me tell you a story…it might or might not end with a punch in the face.

 3. Chest Puff

 Before getting into a fight our bodies want to get as big as possible.
-This because when we are bigger we look more imposing to our opponent—and could possibly scare them off.
+This happens for 2 reasons.
+First, when we are bigger we look more imposing to our opponent—and could possibly scare them off.
+Second, the more space our bodies take up, the more testosterone we produce.
+According to Amy Cuddy at Harvard Business School, testosterone (for both men and women) is the strength hormone.
+It not only makes us perform better and think faster, but it also makes us feel more confident—essential for winning a fight.
 So someone who is about to act out with violence will often puff out their chest and hold their head high to look as big as possible.

 4. Pupil Dilation